 Perhaps for good reason, many students find traditional lectures insufficient to learn all that is required of them.
 The more information we encounter, the more we rely on alternate methods to consolidate our knowledge.
 Whether we realize it or not, the arts are bringing in alternate mediums to aid in learning, and it should be no surprise that students gravitate towards them.
 You could consider Sketchy or Inktober innovative or you could see it as a call to the past, when Da Vinci and co. spent entire careers dedicated to art and science; the two being nearly inseparable in understanding the other.
 All I am trying to say is that if there was ever a time we could anthropomorphize and imagine Sketchy, Inktober, and USMLE Step 1 walk into a bar, you’d see me behind the counter, ready to prepare a line of shots to toast and celebrate them as the sole reason I may pass my board exams.

 Natalie Nabaty is a medical student from the class of 2025 at UACOMP with so many passions she struggles to juggle them all.
-Between playing guitar, dancing traditional Assyrian line dances, learning about global health, and serving the community, writing is a skill she is happy to refine while in medical school.
+Between playing guitar, dancing traditional Assyrian line dances, and studying global health, writing is a skill she is happy to refine while in medical school.
 She graduated from ASU with a Bachelors in Biology and a minor in Psychology.
-Natalie also spent time doing research in molecular oncology with the Mayo Clinic and Alzheimer’s Disease with Banner Sun Health Research Institute.
-When she’s not busy with her hobbies, work, and school, she enjoys spending time with her family and friends, exploring the world, and contemplating her existence.
+Her special interests include migrant health, global neurology, and medical humanism.